Govan Mbeki: Books

-Following the Rivonia Trial, Mbeki served a long-term on Robben Island, during which he managed to run education classes with prisoners, many on Marxist theory, and wrote a number of significant analyses jail, which were kept on the island and used for discussions.
+Following the Rivonia Trial, Mbeki served a long-term on Robben Island, during which he managed to run education classes with prisoners, many on Marxist theory, and wrote a number of significant analyses in jail, which were kept on the island and used for discussions.
 The surviving copies have since been published.

 In 1992, he published The Struggle For Liberation in South Africa: A Short History and in 1996, Sunset at Midday: Latshonilangemini!

 Release and post-apartheid role

-Mbeki was released from custody after serving 24 years in the Robben Island prison on 5 November 1987.
+Mbeki was released from custody after serving 24 years in the Robben Island prison in November 1987.
 He served in South Africa's post-apartheid Senate from 1994 to 1997 as Deputy President of the Senate, and then the Senate's successor, the National Council of Provinces, from 1997 to 1999.

 Mbeki died in Port Elizabeth on 30 August 2001.
 He was given a state funeral during his son Thabo Mbeki's presidency, on 8 September 2001.

 Govan Mbeki's remains were the subject of controversy in 2006 when plans were made to exhume them, together with Raymond Mhlaba's remains, and place them in a museum.
 These plans were called off after both Mhlaba and Mbeki's family refused the request.